094459/q-workshop/README.md

 Delete the working directory we created at the beginning of this lab, which contains all the files we worked on.

-**Remove VSCode plugins**

-If you want to remove the installed VScode plugins, from VSCode make sure you go to the Extensions icon bar on the left, and then select the plugin you want to uninstall.
-You should see an option to uninstall the plugin from each plugin.
-Sometimes they require a VSCode restart

 **Remove your Cloud based VSCode**

-If you spun up a VSCode instance on Amazon EC2, then follow the instructions (below) to delete the instance.
+If you spun up a VSCode instance on Amazon EC2, then follow the instructions (below, in the "Creating supporting resources to run this lab" section) to delete the instance.

 **Remove AWS resources**